 Visiting a city for the first time always feels a bit overwhelming.
-Although Reykjavik is the capital of Iceland, it's by no means a huge metropolis, but doing some research in beforehand will absolutely be of great help and save you time once you're there.
+Although Reykjavik is the capital of Iceland, it's by no means a huge metropolis.
+A little research beforehand will nevertheless be of great help and save you time once you're there.

 Reykjavik, the world’s northernmost capital, is home to approximately 125.000 people.
 Thus, it’s by no means a large city, although it does spread over 277 square kilometres.